-Follow the Art in the NOTE District walking tour to see and learn about this work along with 4 other public art projects in the area: map and details here!
+Follow the Art in the NOTE District walking tour to see and learn about this work along with four other public art projects in the area: map and details here!

 In 2017, the Redevelopment Agency of Salt Lake City requested an appropriation from the City’s North Temple Viaduct bond to create an art installation as part of the I-15 underpass Pedestrian Improvements Project.
 The project’s goal of contributing to a safe and aesthetic passage at a key juncture linking the east and west sides of North Temple garnered the participation of several city departments, and was an opportunity to blend installation, landscaping, and links to the community the project sits within.
 The Salt Lake City Art’s Council commissioned local artist Traci O’Very Covey from its pre-qualified artist pool to design and implement Colorful Connection.